thedaisTMU/BFTheme/README.md

     extrafont
 -   Added option to add BIIE logo to generated graphics
--   Updated graph styles to match revamped Brookfield style and font guide as of AUgust 2022
+-   Updated graph styles to match revamped Brookfield style and font guide as of August 2022
 -   Note that for Caption to work properly, R graphical device has to be set to RAGG